Cameron urges US to pass Ukraine bill on eastern Europe trip

 The Foreign Secretary has said Congress should pass the aid package for the sake of global security.

-Lord David Cameron has urged US legislators to pass a bill including support for Ukraine and said there should be “no doubt” that backing will continue for as long as it takes to defeat Russia.
+Lord David Cameron has urged US lawmakers to pass a bill including support for Ukraine, saying there should be “no doubt” that backing will continue for as long as it takes to defeat Russia.

 The Foreign Secretary said Congress should vote through the foreign aid package for the sake of global security as Kyiv keeps up its defensive position against Moscow.